husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

 In this section you will modify your robot to turn and also drive towards object while keeping distance to it.
 For keeping the distance we will use proximity sensors.
-Connect multiplexes to `hSens3` port of `CORE2` and sensors to proper chanel like below:
+Connect multiplexer to `hSens3` port of `CORE2` and sensors to proper chanel like below:

 ch0 - RR sensor